APMG/APMPlayer/README.md

 Required Dependencies
 ---------------------
-* jQuery -- tested and works with most jquery versions (fully tested against 1.4 - 1.11, 2.1)
+* jQuery -- tested and works with most jquery versions (fully tested against 1.4 - 1.7)
+* Known Issue:  The slider / UI library is currently incompatible with jQuery versions > 1.8.
+We are currently exploring potential fixes.

 Included Dependencies